RylieStone/portfolio-data-api/README.md

 ## Project Instructions

-Start the server of the api and use the endpoint `localhost:9000/data/github` to pull in the projects public to the github account in the .env file
+create a .env file using the example .env file provided and fill in the data with your own Start the server of the api and use the endpoint `localhost:9000/data/github` to pull in the projects public to the github account in the .env file

 ## Future Updates